raccoon-hands/webpage-description-generator/README.txt

 Please note: You will need to restart IDLE or whatever editor you are using for the environment variable change to be picked up by python.

+IMPORTANT: You will need to select what type of account you use by changing the paid_account variable in gpt_functions.py.
+This will afect the rate limit and the program may not function if this variable is not set appropriately.
+If your account is paid, set it as True.
+If it's a free account, set it to False.
 --------------------------------------------------------------------------------------------------------

 4. Place the .csv file you want to parse in the same directory as the .py files.